Frequently asked questions

 What will be happening at catering and retail outlets and vending machines?

 This policy applies to all catering outlets, retail locations and vending machines owned by or located on university premises as well as all university affiliated units.
-Catering and retail outlets will be switching to reusables wherever possible and when they really need disposable items they will be proving non-plastic alternatives.
+Catering and retail outlets will be switching to non-plastic alternatives.
 Drink vending machines will be removing disposable plastic bottles of one litre or less.
+Click the files below for guidelines/recommendations for caterers and retailers.

 Will there still be non-plastic disposables items on campus?